Mississippi Band of Choctaw Indians: 1980s–1990s

 In 1987, the Supreme Court of the United States ruled that federally recognized tribes could operate gaming facilities on their sovereign reservation land free from state regulation.
 In 1988, the U.S. Congress enacted the Indian Gaming Regulatory Act (IGRA).
 IGRA set the terms for Native American tribes to operate casinos and negotiate terms with states, such as paying a portion of revenues instead of taxes.

 The administration of Governor Ray Mabus delayed action on Indian gaming in Mississippi.
 However, in 1992, Governor Kirk Fordice gave permission for the Mississippi Band of Choctaw Indians to develop Class III gaming.
 As a result, MBCI now runs a substantial gaming enterprise through its Pearl River Resort properties and Choctaw Resort Development Enterprise, Inc. The MBCI gaming properties include the Silver Star Casino, which opened in 1994 in Philadelphia, MS; the Golden Moon Casino, which opened in 2002 in Choctaw, MS; the Bok Homa Casino, which opened in 2010 in Heidelberg, MS; and the Crystal Sky Casino, which opened in 2024 in Louisville, MS. The Silver Star and Golden Moon Casinos are both located on MBCI's Pearl River Reservation in Neshoba County, MS.

 21st century

 The Mississippi Band of Choctaw Indians has become one of the state's largest employers.
 During the early 21st century, they ran 19 businesses and employed 7,800 people.

 Purporting to represent Native Americans before Congress and state governments to aid them in setting up gaming on their reservation, lobbyists Jack Abramoff and Michael Scanlon used fraudulent means to gain profits of $15 million in payment from MBCI.
 Abramoff expressed contempt for many of his clients.
 In an E-mail sent January 29, 2002, Abramoff told Scanlon, "I have to meet with the monkeys from the Choctaw tribal council."

 Congressional hearings on the Abramoff scandal were held by the Senate Committee on Indian Affairs in 2006.
 Federal charges were brought against Abramoff and Scanlon.

-In 2002, the United States Congress formally recognized the entire Choctaw Nation in 25 U.S.C.
-1779, including those Choctaw in Mobile and Washington counties, Alabama.
-They were described as Full-Blooded Choctaw equally and in the same Mississippi Choctaw Jurisdictional Act of 1934, by which the Mississippi Band of Choctaw reorganized.